 NHS Health Check

 This locally commissioned service (LCS) is designed to spot early signs of stroke, kidney disease, heart disease, type 2 diabetes or dementia.
-The aim is to reduce avoidable premature mortality through early identification and management of risk factors and early detection of disease.
-Eligibility for this service include GP registered patients, aged 40-74 with no diagnosis or documentation of cardiovascular or metabolic diseases as detailed in service specifications.
+The aim is to reduce avoidable premature mortality and morbidity through early identification and management of risk factors and early detection of disease.

 The NHS Health Check includes: